 What drew me to this work

-Before coming to the Bay Area, I lived in Australia, the Midwest.
-As a child, I grew up in the UK.
+Before coming to the Bay Area, I lived in Australia and the Midwest, the UK.
 I have traveled extensively around Europe, the Middle East, Asia and Australia.
-The people I work with have various racial, religious and cultural backgrounds.
-I welcome men, women and LGBTQ clients.
+I have a special interest in working with people from diverse racial, religious, cultural and gender identity backgrounds.